idkngrid/idkngrid/README.md

 ## Hi there, I'm Ingrid!

-+ :computer: I work as a Web Developer Assistant, focusing mainly in front-end development
++ :computer: I work as a Web Developer Assistant, focusing mainly on front-end development
 + :mortar_board: I'm in my last year of Systems Developement
 + :dart: I'm a Javascript Stack lover, aiming to become a Typscript, React and Node.js specialist